 Are you suffering from a stiff neck?
-There are neck stretches and neck exercises that can be utilized to help alleviate the symptoms for conditions such as arthritis, an acute or chronic whiplash condition, a pinched nerve, or even muscles that are sore or have been overused.
-Here is an overview of some of the signs, symptoms, reasons and natural remedies.
+The same neck stretches and neck exercises can utilized in helping to alleviate the symptoms for conditions such as arthritis, acute or chronic whiplash condition, a pinched nerve, or even muscles that have been overused.

 With that said, there are basically two good neck exercises that help to relieve muscle tension, a stiff neck, decrease pain, and open up a bulging disc.
 You can either rotate your head away from the side with the pain / stiffness and hold it there for about 5-10 seconds, or by laterally flexing your head away from the side with the pain /stiffness (tilting your head sideways bringing your ear towards your shoulder), while holding the end range position for 5-10 seconds.
-I’ll usually recommend that a patient does this set of exercises three times per day and optimally starting the first set in the morning while you are taking a hot shower.
+I’ll usually recommend that a patient does this set of exercises three times per day.
 The end range is where you have the optimal neck stretch and where the movement within your spine is decompressing the side of injury or pain.
 Biomechanically both of the above neck exercises / neck stretches can literally be opening up the opposite side of the spine to relieve a disc bulge, joint compression or pinched nerve.